Mature Skin

 Mature Skin Product Reviews

-If you are looking for mature skin product reviews here at Skin Type Solutions, look under the term wrinkle-prone skin type or W Skin Type.
-Another term meaning mature skin is “aging skin”.
-If you search “Skincare products for Mature skin” you will only get antiaging skincare product advice but there are many other issues that can be causing mature skin symptoms like inflammation and overactivity of pigment production.
-You will get a customized skincare routine for mature skin when you take the skin type quiz which will determine which Baumann Skin type you are and what mature skin issues need to be treated.
+If you are looking for mature skin product reviews here at Skin Type Solutions, we review products based on your Baumann Skin Type which covers more than just wrinkles.
+If you search “Skincare products for Mature skin” you will only get antiaging skincare product advice but there are many other issues that can be causing mature skin symptoms like inflammation, menopause, and overactivity of pigment production

 Best Skincare for Mature Skin

 The best skincare for mature skin depends upon your Baumann Skin Type.
 However, all mature skin types need antiaging ingredients.
-There are several categories of antiaging ingredients to look for in skincare for mature skin:

 The best antiaging skincare for mature skin will be chosen based on your Baumann Skin Type®.
 It is important to know which of the barriers to skin health you have in addition to aging mature skin.
 For example, if you have uneven skin tone and frequent sun exposure, ascorbic acid which is a skin lightener and antioxidant in addition to increasing skin collagen production would be the best skincare ingredient for your mature skin.
 However, if you have sensitive skin that stings and turns red, ascorbic acid is not a good choice for your mature skin type.
 All 4 barriers to skin health need to be taken into account when choosing a skincare routine for mature skin.